Lochnivar/ashverse/world-building/compendium-concept.md

 - **IMPORTANT:** Dr. Gen. Fairfax-Lockwood is **NOT a character in the actual novels**.
 He exists **ONLY** as the fictional author of the compendium - a meta-framing device.
 He does not appear in the stories themselves (1863-1939 timeline), only as the "author" of the companion compendium.
 - Satirical framing device - the humor comes from his voice

+### The Research Assistant (Fictional - Meta-Framing Device)
+**Gervais Rogerus Oscar Kronvoldt, M.Litt.
+(Oxon.), Ph.D.
+(Appomattox), F.R.Hist.S.**
+- Research Assistant (and occasional whisky-pourer) to Dr. General Michael J. Fairfax-Lockwood
+- Appomattox College of History and Diplomacy
+- Location: Hoyt, Sequoyah
+- **IMPORTANT:** G. R. O. Kronvoldt is **NOT a character in the actual novels**.
+He exists **ONLY** as the fictional research assistant in the compendium - a meta-framing device.
+He does not appear in the stories themselves (1863-1939 timeline), only as the "assistant" to the compendium's author.
+- Satirical supporting character - provides perfect foil to Fairfax-Lockwood's dry venom with absurd formality
+- Duties: Supplying footnotes of lethal precision, ensuring no Northerner ever gets the last word, keeping the General's glass topped up, maintaining the official list of "Persons Who May Safely Be Described as Pricks"

 ---

 ## Structure